 Most countries refuse to sign or ratify SSAs

 New Zealand has attempted to establish more SSAs.
 To achieve one with the United States of America has highest priority, as mentioned in the Reviews of NZ Superannuation which were provided by the Ministry of Social Development (MSD).
 Other countries that have so far refused agreements despite New Zealand's attempts are Germany, Switzerland, Austria, Sweden, and South Korea.
 An agreement signed with Italy in 1998 (!) has not yet been ratified.

-The German Ministry of Work and Social Affairs (Bundesministerium für Arbeit und Soziales) let us know that "Germany does not intend to establish such an agreement".
+Several years ago the German Ministry of Work and Social Affairs (Bundesministerium für Arbeit und Soziales) let us know that "Germany does not intend to establish such an agreement".
 A direct connection to Section 70 was not confirmed but we were told: "The Ministry knows from experts of other countries about the problems of countries that have Social Security Agreements with New Zealand.
 The problem concerns the coordination [of contributory pensions] with New Zealand's tax-based social system."

 The 2007 MSD Review lists the issues other countries have with New Zealand's treatment of overseas pensions.
 It says that "some countries have suggested that New Zealand use alternative methods to share the cost of pension provision with other countries".
 And further: "In 2004 the Swedish Ministry of Health and Social Affairs informed MSD that it could not continue with negotiations towards a Social Security Agreement unless New Zealand undertook to modify the effect of Section 70, under which New Zealand residents covered by the Agreement would receive a proportional payment from New Zealand, and the Swedish pension would not be taken into account by New Zealand."

 In return Kiwis are punished by some overseas countries